Skip to content

-The Inverted-T Top Surgery procedure is ideal for medium to large chested individuals who wish to retain the most sensation possible in the nipple-areola complex (NAC.)
+Inverted-T Top Surgery is a good choice for medium to large chested individuals who would like to retain as much sensation as possible in the nipple-areola complex (NAC.)
 Developed by Dr. Paul Steinwald, Inverted-T is based on a breast reduction technique and has evolved into a popular form of Top Surgery.

 The Inverted-T procedure is similar to Double Incision Top Surgery: skin on the chest is opened along two horizontal incisions, at the top and bottom of the pectoral muscle.
 (The muscle itself is not touched.)
 The skin is pulled back and breast tissue is removed.
 Additional liposuction may be performed to adjust contour.